Follow with us the progress of the works of the new roller coaster which will open in 2021 at Parc du Bocasse!

 This is a "Suspended Family Coaster 450" series model from the manufacturer's catalog.
 It is a fairly recent design that Vekoma has been offering since 2013 and has not changed to this day.

-These latest "next generation" machines have been optimized, designed and imposed under the specifications of the world's largest entertainment company, Disney.
-The bogies of the vehicles, the technologies used… are now standards of the American company at the manufacturer.
-It is thanks to the experience gained from Mickey's many projects that the Dutch plant has made progress in recent years.
 The colors of the roller coaster are "inspired by a famous roller coaster located at the Universal Park in Japan" says Max Chabaille with a little smile. 🙂 At Le Bocasse, we are on a mint color for the track, and chocolate for the supports.
 A deliberate choice that will allow the attraction to blend as well as possible with the future vegetation of the land that will surround it.

 Approaching the rail from the entrance of the park, via the service alley, we notice the first element that shows the power of the beast: an "Over Banked Turn" close to 120°.
 A very important inclination needed to limit the lateral forces, and where the positive forces will remain quite powerful.
 The feet of the visitors will pass over their heads, but it will not be an inversion.